 6. Mannavanur Lake

 You can also walk around or take a short horse ride to explore the scenic landscape.
-Only downside of this place is poor cell reception.
+The only downside of this place is poor cell reception.

 As soon as we walked out of the lake, we were greeted by rain and took shelter in a nearby roadside eatery.
 We gorged on some hot Egg fried rice while enjoying the nuances of rain.